 BMPT · Russia

-Rafale · EUPlayable units & buildings generated — plus every icon, projectile & prop.
+Rafale · EUPlayable units and buildings generated, plus every icon, projectile and prop.
 6 factions, one style.

-Working demo & full walkthrough — this site, plus the in-engine editor.
+Working demo and full walkthrough: this site, plus the in-engine editor.